DEADLINE ALERT: Bragar Eagel & Squire, P.C. Reminds Investors That a Class Action Lawsuit Has Been Filed Against Restaurant Brands International, Inc. and Encourages Investors to Contact the Firm

-Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that a class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of investors that purchased Restaurant Brands International, Inc. (NYSE: QSR) common stock between April 29, 2019 and October 28, 2019 (the “Class Period”).
+NEW YORK, Feb.
+15, 2021 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that a class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of investors that purchased Restaurant Brands International, Inc. (: QSR) common stock between April 29, 2019 and October 28, 2019 (the “Class Period”).
 Investors have until February 19, 2021 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 On April 24, 2018, Restaurant Brands announced a new strategy designed to improve performance within the Company’s Tim Hortons brand.
 Specifically, the “Winning Together Plan” would focus on three key pillars: restaurant experience; product excellence; and brand communications.